Timeline of the Israeli–Palestinian conflict in 2023

-The following is a list of events during the Israeli–Palestinian conflict in 2023.
+The following is a list of events during the Israeli–Palestinian conflict in 2023, including the 2023 events of the Gaza war.

 January

 1 January

 Following the United Nations General Assembly's adoption of a resolution to seek an International Court of Justice opinion on Israel's "prolonged occupation, settlement and annexation of the Palestinian territory occupied since 1967", newly elected Israeli far-right lawmaker Zvika Fogel was asked whether the occupation in the West Bank is permanent.
 He said he "cannot argue with the facts.
 As of right now, the occupation is permanent.
 And as of right now I would like to continue to apply Israeli sovereignty over all the areas that I can."
 Earlier, incoming prime minister Benjamin Netanyahu called the referral "despicable" and said "The Jewish people are not occupiers in their own land nor occupiers in our eternal capital Jerusalem and no U.N. resolution can distort that historical truth".
 To the concern of the US administration, Netanyahu has made agreements with coalition partners to expand Israeli settlements and legalize dozens of Israeli outposts.